yacmov/civ-web-technologies-portfolio-phases-SK/README.md

 git remote -v

 ## Push the changes in your local repository to GitHub.
-git push -u origin master
+git push -u origin main

 ## Now you are ready to work on each individual phase
 - finalise and push phase 1 when you are due to complete the assessment